 The original version of OpenSpending represents more than 6 years of development with at least 2 major iterations of the platform.
 Originally launched as Where Does My Money Go in 2009, OpenSpending joined forces with other projects in 2011 and expanded to become OpenSpending.

-Today, the original OpenSpending database has over 1000 datasets representing roughly 28k transactions.
+Today, the original OpenSpending database has over 1000 datasets representing more than 28 million transactions.
 In addition, there are more than 30 local “Where Does My Money Go” sites powered by OpenSpending from Brazil to Nicaragua, Cameroon to Bosnia.

 OpenSpending is guided by its community principles.